Ravenking7675/Syncopy/README.md

 ![logo](syncopy_logo.png "logo")

- Syncopy let you to connect multiple devices together and sync there clipboard.
+ Syncopé let you to connect multiple devices together and sync there clipboard.

 ### You get some advanced features with PC conenctions like :